Master of Arts in Sociology

 Total Hours30

-Notes: Must complete the Capstone Project.
-The requirements for the capstone project include a formal paper and professional presentation.
+Note: Must complete the Teaching Capstone project.
+The requirements for the capstone project include the development of a teaching portfolio and a teaching demonstration.

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.